For thousands of years, our ancestors lived off the grid until technology advanced and society became tied to public utilities.

 2. Reduce Fossil Fuel Dependence

 The average household in the United States produces 7.5 tons of CO2 equivalents per year.
-Off the grid, households consume far less energy and related resources than conventional living.
+Homeowners consume far less energy and related resources off the grid than conventional living.

 When you live off the grid, you are no longer consuming fossil fuels (e.g. oil, coal, natural gas) for energy, which is a leading contributor to climate change, air pollution, and water pollution.